Duncanma/Blog/content/Blog/new-blog-performance.md

 If you are just starting to think about your own site(s) or planning a new one, I would follow this pattern:

-* Generate everything you can in advance,
+* Generate everything you can in advance
-* Host it statically,
+* Host it statically
-* Add only essential JavaScript, and
+* Add only essential JavaScript
 * Put it behind a CDN